Signed in as:

 Step 1: Meditation Skills 01-02.

-Your meditation remains the same as in Meditation Skills 01 & 02, except you now add Steps 2-5 as new additions to your meditation.
+Sit for meditation and develop Meditation Skills 01 and 02 as you have in previous meditations, except you now add the below Steps 2-4 as new additions to your meditation.

 Your Meditation So Far: